linroger/Wealth-of-Nations/Advanced Financial Analysis and Valuation/Problem Sets/HBS Citigroup 2007-Financial Reporting And Regulatory Capital.md

 ## RESULTS FOR 2007 AND EXPECTATIONS FOR 2008

 On January 15, 2008, Citigroup issued a press release with its fiscal 2007 results.
-While net income for the year was $3.6 billion, the fourth quarter was the worst in the firm's history, with a net loss of $9.8 billion.
+While [[Operating Income vs. Net Income What's the Difference|Net Income]] for the year was $3.6 billion, the fourth quarter was the worst in the firm's history, with a net loss of $9.8 billion.
 The loss primarily reflected an $18.1 billion write-off due to losses on subprime-related exposures, as well as a $4.1 billion increase in credit costs related to higher current and estimated losses on consumer loans.
 Following the press release, significant uncertainty remained regarding Citigroup's expected performance for the upcoming year.
 Forecasts for industrywide subprime losses varied widely, from $265 billion (S&P) to in excess of $600 billion (UBS).d  Geraud Charpin, head of European credit strategy at UBS, stated: "We have to recognize the risk that the economy will suffer more damage than what consensus suggests.
 All the investment schemes that have been built on the basis of a strong and resilient economic backdrop have to be unwound."e Against this backdrop, Merando pondered what further losses Citigroup could be facing, and the implications these might have for its operations and regulatory requirements.

 ![](Z.%20Clippings/HBS%20Citigroup%202007-Financial%20Reporting%20And%20Regulatory%20Capital-20240427154823538.png)